naschidaniel/fly-tirol/README.md

 The markdown markup language is used for formatting the content.
 Read the [www.markdownguide.org/cheat-sheet](https://www.markdownguide.org/cheat-sheet/) for most relevant commands.

 The first section contains variables that should be changed with care.
 The second part contains pure markdown markup in which components can be inserted.
-Have a look to the DemoPage for all available [https://fly-tirol.com/markdown/](https://fly-tirol.com/markdown/) components.

 ```markdown